WindSoilder/WindSoilder.github.io/docs/writing_dockerfile_in_rust_project.md

 COPY ./src src

 # build with x86_64-unknown-linux-musl to make it run with alpine.
-RUN cargo +nightly install --path . --target=x86_64-unknown-linux-musl
+RUN cargo install --path . --target=x86_64-unknown-linux-musl

 # second stage.
 FROM alpine:3.14